Nahnahke/quiz-project/README.md

 - Progress tracking: The app displays the current question number out of total amount, giving users a sense of progress.
 - Summary screen: After answering all the questions, users are presented with a summary screen that displays the number of correct and incorrect answers they provided.
 Conditional rendering of elements (e.g. confetti) depending on the outcome.
 - Visually appealing user interface: Styled components with props for the CSS styling.
 - Timer: Countdown timer to complete the quiz.
-Also a timer showing how long it took the user to complete the quiz.
+If it counts down to 0, they lose.
 - Score: We give a score for correct answers and deduct points for incorrect answers.
 If the user goes below 0, they lose!

 ## View it live

-NETLIFY LINK HERE

 https://the-fact-frenzy.netlify.app/